intbeam/watcom-vscode/readme.md

 ## Goals

-The IDE for OpenWatcom is old and not very user friendly.
-This solution provides something that is supposed to work out-of-the-box for "typical" Watcom scenarios.
+The original IDE for OpenWatcom is old and not very user friendly.

+My solution provides something that is supposed to work out-of-the-box for "typical" Watcom scenarios.
-This was made to suit my own needs; primarily writing code for 16-bit and 32-bit DOS in a modern environment without having to deal with Watcom IDE projects.
+This repo was made to suit my own needs; primarily writing code for 16-bit and 32-bit DOS in a modern environment without having to deal with Watcom IDE projects

 ## Future improvements

-- Auto-detect Watcom installation
 - Platform targets and compiler optimization flags
 - Post-build actions

 ## How to use

+First, install OpenWatcom 2.0.
+Then make sure the appropriate PATH, INCLUDE and EDATA environment variables are set for your environment

 In the PowerShell commandline, go to a project directory and type the following :